IsaqjonovII/vue-todolist/tasks/index.md

 # diff between flexbox and Grid

 - they are both layout structures, but have differences
-- we use flexbox for unidirectional layout.  we can control only row or column
+- we use flexbox for one-dimentional layout.  we can control only row or column
-- in grid, we can control row and column simultanenously.
+- in grid, we can control row and column simultanenously. it's two dimentional.

 # lifecycle hooks